Azure/blackbelt-aks-hackfest/labs/day2-labs/cicd-brigade.md

 ## Setup Brigade Project

-1. Create a brigade project YAML file
+1. Create a brigade project YAML file in the CentOS VM or Azure Cloud Shell

     * Create a file called ```brig-proj-heroes.yaml```
     * Add the contents below to start your file